JosueAmaral15/protocolos-simplicidade/en/README.md

 ## 🧠 Associative Memory Factor

-> **NEW**: Fundamental concept to enable AI to learn from error patterns and apply accumulated knowledge.
+> **INTEGRATED**: Fundamental concept to enable AI to learn from error patterns and apply accumulated knowledge.

-The **[Associative Memory Factor](ASSOCIATIVE_MEMORY_FACTOR.md)** integrates the Simplicity Protocols allowing AI to develop a "memory" of problems and solutions.
+The **Associative Memory Factor** is now **fully integrated** into all three Simplicity Protocols, allowing AI to develop a "memory" of problems and solutions.

 ### 🎯 What is it?